CubanJew/BF1-Live-Server-Banner/README.md

 4) (OPTIONAL) BF1 Server ID will randomly change.
 In order to optimize execution time of sig.php, a default serverID ($nwgServerID) is hardcoded in the script if server ID argument is not provided.
 A separate script (sig_scrape_server_id.php) may be run via CRON job in CPANEL to updated the default hardcoded serverID in sig.php.
 Edit the following search URL inside *scrapeServerID()* of *sig_scrape_server_id.php*:
 	`$html = file_get_html('https://battlefieldtracker.com/bf1/servers?platform=pc&name=nwg');`
+	Make sure the search URL only retrieves a single result.

 When additional maps are released, you'll need to add new background canvas images containing a thumbnail picture of the map into the `/media/img_canvas/` directory.
 The GIMP image template titled "banner template.xcf" is included in this directory.